A Stage of Change in Recovering from Addiction

 BY: T. Franklin Murphy | April 9, 2020

-The contemplation stage of change is more than what we think, it is how we think, expanding our view, dismantling excuses, and building motivations.
+The contemplation stage of change is more than thoughts, it is how we think, expanding our view, dismantling excuses, and new building motivations.

 Mark was caught in thought.
 For the first time in years, he mused over a drug free life.
 He contemplated family and a fulfilling career.
 Mark sacrificed these goals for chasing highs and living fast.
 He snapped at any suggestions that he should change, “Go live your own life,” he scowled.
 “I’m happy!”
 Yet here, years later, problems were mounting.
 Mark wondered if sobriety was even possible.
 His thoughts were shifting.
 New possibilities were beginning to formulate.
 Mark was contemplating change.